 Alternative protein sources

-Over the past few years, Food Logistics has covered a number of developments related to alternative protein sources, from Hampton Creek Foods’ plant-based egg to 3D ‘food printing,’ to the rise in entomophagy (the eating of insects) in the Western world to Dutch professor Dr. Mark Post’s ‘lab meat.’
+Over the past few years, Food Logistics has covered a number of developments related to alternative protein sources, from Hampton Foods’ plant-based egg to 3D ‘food printing,’ and from the rise in entomophagy (the eating of insects) in the Western world to Dutch professor Dr. Mark Post’s ‘lab meat.’

 In fact, the Dutch are behind many pioneering developments related to food, including seaweed cultivation.